 The following documents are useful to refer to whilst completing the paperwork:

-Please contact the HR Reward Team:
+Please contact the HR Reward Team: firstname.lastname@example.org.

-Flexible and Voluntary Benefits
+Flexible and voluntary benefits

-The Council has a range of voluntary and flexible benefits available to employees.
+We have a range of voluntary and flexible benefits available to employees.

 Trade union and other deductions from pay